-The Florida International University Board of Trustees' Academic Policy and Student Affairs Committee meeting was called to order by Committee Vice Chair Claudia Puig at 10:38 a.m. on Wednesday, January 14, 2015, at the Modesto A. Maidique Campus, Graham Center Ballrooms.
+Chair Albert Maury convened the meeting of the Florida International University Board of Trustees at 2:24 p.m., on Wednesday, January 14, 2015, at the Modesto A. Maidique Campus, Graham Center Ballrooms, Miami, Florida.

 The following attendance was recorded: